muskan181/shopping-list/README.md

 # shopping-list
-crud-operation folder is an angular app file grocery foldder contains the nodejs code files.
+crud-operation folder is an angular app file.\
+grocery foldder contains the nodejs code files.